cpenalobel/cs181/README.md

-# README for the GitHub repository of Team You Only Learn Once
+# README, Team You Only Learn Once

 Files (practical_1)